-Gwyneth Paltrow Is Hanging Out With Royals Like It's No Big Deal
+Gwyneth Paltrow Vacationed with a Princess in the Hamptons Like It's No Big Deal

 RELATED: Gwyneth Paltrow Just Owned Couture Fashion Week in a Plunging Gown

 In the photos, Paltrow is sporting a slew of gold necklaces (a look that she's been pretty into lately) and Martha Louise is wearing simple gold disk earrings.
 Followers can catch a peek of Paltrow's striped bikini in one of the photos.

 Martha Louise is the daughter of King Harald V and Queen Sonja.
 The connection between the Hollywood royal and the actual royal lies in Shaman Durek, who is dating Marie Louise and has the plush gig of being Paltrow's spiritual advisor.

 "@shamandurek has changed my life, like he does with so many.
-He has made me realize that unconditional love actually exists here on this planet," Marie Louise wrote in a previous post.
+He has made me realize that unconditional love actually exists here on this planet," Martha Louise wrote in a previous post.
 She added the hashtag #newfriends to today's Paltrow post, so fans can assume that this budding relationship is still in the beginning stages, though it's sure to blossom with someone like Durek to nurture it.

-"I'm so happy my loves have met finally," he wrote in the comments of Marie Louise's post.
+"I'm so happy my loves have met finally," he wrote in the comments of Martha Louise's post.

 RELATED: Gwyneth Paltrow's Summer Style Boils Down to These 3 Wardrobe Essentials

-Durek and Paltrow go back to the days before goop.
+Durek and Paltrow go back to the days before Goop.
 He even mentioned that Paltrow's singular vision is part of why he admires her so much.
-Thanks to her "conscious uncoupling" from ex-husband Chris Martin, Durek explained, Paltrow managed to focus on creating goop and everything that goes along with it, including jade eggs and controversial wellness summits.
+Thanks to her "conscious uncoupling" from ex-husband Chris Martin, Durek explained, Paltrow managed to focus on creating Goop and everything that goes along with it, including jade eggs and controversial wellness summits.
 There's no telling what sort of content this new royal connection will yield, but knowing Paltrow, it's going to be good.